 Tramp, Tramp, Tramp (1926) with Harry Langdon and Joan Crawford.
 Directed by Harry Edwards.
 First National.

-Travelling Salesman, The (1926) with Frank McIntyre, Doris Kenyon.
+Traveling Salesman, The (1916) with Frank McIntyre, Doris Kenyon.
 Directed by Joseph Kaufman.
 Famous Players/Paramount.

 Tree of Knowledge, The (1920) with Robert Warwick, Wanda Hawley, Kathlyn Williams, and Irving Cummings.
 Directed by William C. deMille.
 Paramount.

 Triumph (1924) with Leatrice Joy, Rod La Rocque and Victor Varconi.
 Directed by Cecil B. DeMille.
 Paramount.

 Trixie of the Follies (1917) with Billie Rhodes and Jay Belasco.
 Directed by <unknown>.
 Caulfield/Strand/Mutual.

 Trouble With Wives, The (1925) with Florence Vidor, Tom Moore and Ford Sterling.
 Directed by Mal St. Clair.
 Paramount.

 Tumbleweeds (1925) with William S. Hart, Barbara Bedford and Lucien Littlefield.
 Directed by King Baggot.
 William S. Hart / United Artitsts.

 Turning the Tables (1919) with Dorothy Gish, Raymond Cannon and George Fawcett.
 Directed by Elmer Clifton.
 New Art/Paramount.

 20,000 Leagues Under the Sea (1916) with Allan Holubar, Jain Gail and Matt Moore.
 Directed by Stuart Paton.
 Universal.